“Sky High”for Help the Heroes

 How the idea of the visit came about

+Gambling has never been so exciting as with casino 25 euro bonus ohne einzahlung 2021.
+Just in a few minutes and in a few clicks and you are already there, in the world of easy money and fun!
 Some time ago a member of the club wondered how the club could be involved in helping wounded service men and women injured in Afghanistan.

 During a club visit to Honiston Slate Mine an idea came to him of how the facilities there could be used.
 He next contacted Phoenix House Recovery Centre at Catterick Garrison and discussed the issue with Help the Heroes.

 Needless to say they were very keen on the idea so the owner of the slate mine was then approached and he too was very keen to be involved.

 Some time was taken applying to the Big Lottery Fund for a grant to fund the project.
 The lottery processed the small grant quickly and at the beginning of May we were told we had been successful in our bid.